patrickbwarren/transam-triton/README.md

 Patrick B Warren (PBW).
 Email: <patrickbwarren@gmail.com>.

-The file `invaders_raw.tri` is based on a hex dump in Computing Today (March 1980; page 32).
-Copyright (c) is claimed in the magazine (page
-3) but the copyright holder is not identified.
+The file [`invaders.tri`](invaders.tri) is based on a hex dump in Computing Today (March 1980; page 32).
+Copyright (c) is claimed in the magazine (page 3) but the copyright holder is not identified.
 No license terms were given - the hex dump is hereby presumed to be clonable under the equivalent of a modern open source license.
 The changes made to the code are hereby released into the public domain (PBW, January 2021).